 Admission: $5 teen and adults, $8 kids, free under 1.

 The Treehouse Museum is all about imagination.
-Visitors are encouraged to don costumes and play pretend in replicas of houses from around the world, (in Japan, you can put on a kimono and eat play sushi) a sized down steam engine train, and the desk from the oval office.
+Visitors are encouraged to don costumes and play pretend in replicas of houses from around the world (in Japan, you can put on a kimono and eat play sushi) a sized down steam engine train, and the desk from the oval office.
 After that, try your hand at printing a copy of the declaration of independence on a printing press or playing life-sized chess.
 Parents say this museum is clean and well maintained.

-Madison Children’s Museum, Madison WI
+Madison Children’s Museum, Madison Wisconsin